A step-by-step tutorial on how to build a barn door with glass window; this DIY barn door tutorial has a video and plans to go with it.

 Now that all the dados are created, cut the board at the marked lines.
 Make sure you are cutting on the right side of the line to allow each board to be exact 14″; a saw blade removes 1/8″ with each cut.

 Next, take each panel (top, middle, and bottom) and add pocket holes to the 6″ side of the board on the ends.

 There will be four per panel, so a total of 24 pockets because you have six panels total (three per door).

-To have the glass cut to size, your local hardware store or glass store can do this for you, and I would recommend them doing it.
-So have your glass cut to 15″ x 20″.
+Have the glass cut to size at your local hardware store or glass store.
+The glass should be cut to 15″ x 20″.

-TIP: I would recommend cutting an extra 1/8″ from only one board, 7/8″, to help allow the boards to fit inside the dados without issue.
+TIP: I recommend cutting an extra 1/8″ from only one board, 7/8″, to allow the boards to fit inside the dados without issue.

 Use a table saw or jigsaw with a guild to cut the sides of four shiplap pieces.

-I like to use #220 grit sandpaper, plus I decided to only lightly sand the shiplap because I liked the rough look.
+I like to use #220 grit sandpaper and I decided to only lightly sand the shiplap because I liked the rough look.